nullstare/ReiLua/API.md

 Compute matrix determinant

-- Failure return false
 - Success return float

 ---

 > result = RL.MatrixTrace( Matrix mat )

-Get the trace of the matrix ( sum of the values along the diagonal )
+Get the trace of the matrix (sum of the values along the diagonal)

-- Failure return false
 - Success return float

 ---